-It’s hard to measure brand awareness, but there are internet tools that will help you calculate your overall online presence and reach, and compare it to your competition.
+It’s hard to measure brand awareness, but there are internet tools that will help you calculate your overall online presence and reach, and do a competition benchmark.

 By “traffic” I mean both the traffic trends and volume.
 Analyze your most popular sources, geography, and demographics.
 More traffic in volume does not always mean more conversions, that’s why it’s good to check traffic sources for competitors that have more revenue.

 03 Brand sentiment

 Is your brand perceived positively or negatively?
 Tools like Brand24 can help you analyze the sentiment and context of discussion around your brand to discover what customers think about your product and organization.

 Social media metrics like reach will give you an overview of your social media campaigns fare against the competitors.
 There are many tools that will help you to calculate this metric, so don’t worry – you don’t have to do it manually.
 Scroll down to see some of the most popular competitive benchmarking tools.

 By analyzing your (and your competitors’) reach on social media you can also evaluate which types of posts perform the best for your brand and in your niche.